-CATHERINE AUSTIN FITTS: SECOND AMENDMENT AND 2024 ELECTION
+Catherine Austin Fitts: Second Amendment and 2024 Election

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

-The 2A is our last line of earthly defense against all out tyranny.

-Will the Tennessee legislature rush to appease gun control activists after the Nashville shooting with a special session?
-Catherine Austin Fitts, president of Solari Inc and publisher of solari.com, on the Second Amendment, coming financial threats from CBDC centralized control, and measures that can be taken at the state level to protect financial transaction freedom.
+Will Tennessee legislature rush to appease gun control activists after the Nashville shooting with a special sessions?
+Catherine Austin Fitts, president of Solari, Inc and publisher of solari.com, on the Second Amendment, coming financial threats from CBDC centralized control, and measures that can be taken at the state level to protect financial transaction freedom.

 7:07 Personal story on the importance of a gun for women's safety